+I have discussed the 48 hour weekly working time

+limit, with representing Loretto on the

 Following this discussion, I agree that:

-- 1) The average 48 hour weekly working time limit imposed under Regulation 4(I) of the Working Time Regulations does not apply to me. - 2) This agreement applies from the date below and will continue for the duration of my employment with Loretto Housing. - 3) This agreement will be terminated if: - a) I give one months notice in writing to Loretto Housing - b) Loretto Housing gives me one months notice in writing
+verage 48 hour weekly working time limit imposed under Regulation the Working Time Regulations does not apply to me.

+greement applies from the date below and will continue for the on of my employment with Loretto.

+3) This a greement will be terminated if:

+a) b) I give one months notice in writing to Loretto Loretto gives me one months notice in writing

-I have read and understood the above and freely give my agreement to it.
+I have read a nd understood the above and freely give my agreement to it.

+Signed

+Print Name

+Date